Benenden School: Boarding

-Benenden is a full-boarding school and has around 540 to 550 girls.
+Benenden is a full-boarding school, with a limited number of day places since 2021, and has a maximum of 560 girls.
 Benenden says that its boarding ethos is to complement, not replace, family life.
 All students live in ten boarding houses.
 There are six junior boarding houses (ages 11–16), consisting of Marshall, Medway, Guldeford, Echyngham, Norris and Hemsted.
 The senior students, in their last two years (ages 16–18), go to sixth form houses called Beeches, Elms, Limes and Oaks, which make up the sixth form centre, known as Founders.
 Sixth formers remain members of their junior house and take up positions of responsibility in them.
-Founders has 184 single study bedrooms.
+Founders have 184 single study bedrooms.

 Each boarding house has a housemistress or housemaster, a deputy housemistress or housemaster, a team of matrons (resident, day and evening) as well as tutors.
 All teaching staff and a significant number of administrative staff are house tutors.
 The role of the tutor is to provide individual weekly support and guidance.